Naturopathic Medicine FAQs

 Q: What about advanced standing?
 How long is the course of study for a board-certified, degreed medical professional to earn an ND degree, and what does it entail?

-A: Many osteopaths, chiropractors and medical doctors, as well as acupuncturists and nurse practitioners seek to expand their knowledge and their practice with a degree in naturopathic medicine.
-And many are eligible for advanced standing credit upon entering any of the AANMC-member schools.
-The type and amount of advanced standing will depend upon the type of medical degree already achieved (MD, DO, DC, etc.), and on the college attended.
-Advanced standing for students who hold one of these medical degrees can vary anywhere from 2 1/2 to 3 1/2 years.
-For more information on advanced standing, or to ask an admissions advisor more detailed questions, read our editor’s response in our Questions Answered column.
+A: Physicians, chiropractors and nurses, as well as acupuncturists and massage therapists seek to expand their knowledge and their practice with a degree in naturopathic medicine.
+Many of these medical professionals are eligible for advanced standing credit.
+The level of advanced standing will depend upon the type of medical degree already achieved (MD, DO, DC, etc.), and on the college attended.
+Advanced standing for students who hold one of these medical degrees can vary anywhere from two to four years.
+For more information on advanced standing, click here.

 A: Standard application requirements may include an application, letters of recommendation, essay and/or prerequisite coursework.
-For complete information on application processes and deadlines, feel free to request information directly or contact the individual institutions:
+For complete information on application processes and deadlines, you may request information here or visit the websites below.

 - Bastyr University